jesulonimii/PHP-User-Authentication-Demo/README.md

 A simple php-mysql authentication demo

--Clone project to  <b>htdocs</b> folder in XAMPP local server;
+- Clone project to  <b>htdocs</b> folder in XAMPP local server;

--Start Apache server;
+- Start Apache server;

--You might need to reconfigure the <b>db.php</b> file in includes folder according to your database;
+- You might need to reconfigure the <b>db.php</b> file in includes folder according to your database;

--In your browser, navigate to localhost.
+- In your browser, navigate to localhost.

 ## Preview
 You can preview the front end <a href="https://jesulonimii-php-demo.herokuapp.com/">here</a>